azadaliyev44/rock_paper_scissors/README.md

 ***
 ## Features

-Real-Time Prediction: Captures the player's hand gesture via webcam and predicts whether it is Rock, Paper, or Scissors.
+**Real-Time Prediction**: Captures the player's hand gesture via webcam and predicts whether it is Rock, Paper, or Scissors.

 **GUI Interface**: A clean  interface with: